Skip to content

 Current Limitation

-Python version selection is not yet implemented.
+Python version selection is under evaluation.
 You cannot specify a different Python version than what's in your build environment.

 For example, if you build on Python 3.12, your package will use Python 3.12 - you cannot target Python 3.11.

-Planned: Future releases will support specifying target Python versions via manifest configuration (see Roadmap).
+Exploratory: Support for specifying target Python versions via manifest configuration is under evaluation.

 FlavorPack automatically handles dependencies defined in pyproject.toml: